Akshita41/Wine-Quality-Predictor-/README.md

 # Wine-Quality-Predictor-
-Wine Prdeictor, predicts the quality of wine, whether it is good or bad based on a number of factors.
+Wine Predictor, predicts the quality of wine, whether it is good or bad based on a number of factors.
 The various technologies used are:

 Numpy